web-stream/www/README.md

 # [WebStream](https://www.webstream.dev/)
+Streaming application/interface

-Streaming application/interface ecosystem for web-development
+Webstream is an ecosystem for web-development.

+It works online but You can create it offline, by NFC cards with your handy, without any application.

 ![logo webstream](https://logo.webstream.dev/3/cover.png)